Brite Divinity School educates and inspires people to serve God's diverse world as leaders in churches, the academy, and public life.

 Jeffrey Williams came to Brite in 2005 as Assistant Dean for Academic Affairs and joined the faculty in 2010.
 His teaching and research interests are in the areas of American Religious History and religion and violence.
 A member of the American Academy of Religion and American Society of Church History, Williams is the author of Religion and Violence in Early American Methodism: Taking the Kingdom by Force (Indiana University Press, 2010).
-His current research focuses on religion and the War of 1812.
+His current research focuses on religion, global geography, and national identity in the Early American Republic.

 DegreesPh.D.
 Claremont Graduate University, School of Religion